1950 Red River flood: Winnipeg

 Although seasonal flooding was common, this flood surpassed the others.
 The north-flowing Red River was fed by flows resulting from melting of heavy snows in the winter and runoff from heavy rains in the spring.
 Eight dikes gave way and flooded much of Winnipeg, turning an estimated 600 sqmi of farmland in the area into an enormous lake.
-A total of more than 550 mi2 in the Red River Valley were flooded, from Emerson to 60 mi north to Greater Winnipeg.
+More than 550 mi2 in the Red River Valley were flooded, from Emerson to 60 mi north to Greater Winnipeg.
 The depth of the flood waters on the farmland was between 2–6 ft.
 The city turned to the Canadian Army and the Red Cross for help.

 Four of eleven bridges in the city were destroyed and approximately 100,000 people had to be evacuated from their homes and businesses.
 This was the largest evacuation in Canadian history until the 1979 Mississauga train derailment.
 In Winnipeg there was one fatality; property damage was severe, with losses estimated at between $600 million and more than a billion dollars.
 The flood postponed opening day for baseball in the Mandak League due to inundation of Osborne Stadium.
-The league and president Jimmy Dunn arranged benefit games to raise money for Winnipeg's Flood Fund.
+The league and its president Jimmy Dunn arranged benefit games to raise money for Winnipeg's Flood Fund.

 As a result of the damage, the government built the Red River Floodway, to divert flood waters from Winnipeg to more distant portions of the river.
 The project was completed in 1968 and has been used 20 times.
 From 1950 to about 1997, it was derogatorily referred to as "Duff's Ditch", after the premier (Dufferin Roblin) that built the floodway.
 It is estimated to have prevented more than $100 billion (CAD) in cumulative flood damage.
 The Floodway was designated a National Historic Site of Canada in 2000, and is considered an outstanding engineering achievement both in terms of function and effects.